 Bamboo sticks are then attached to two specially designed wooden or iron rings, to shape the frame according to the shape of the lamp.
 Often the stage of choosing the nan will affect the shape of the lamp, because the better the nan can handle, the more flexibly the workman can create the desired shape without the broken bamboo.
 After that, the mechanic will skillfully connect the spokes with an umbrella, creating lamp bones.

 Then sometimes, the craftsman also creates paintings on the lantern.
 The strokes on the lanterns may be just simple decorative motifs, but may also be a familiar small scene of Vietnamese villages.
 Painting on lanterns is a meticulous process and requires a lot of care, the coloring and mixing ratio also determine the beauty and satisfaction of the mental children of the craftsman – artisan multiply.
-Although painting on lanterns is nothing new, creating a lamp with artistic value and getting into the minds of viewers also requires persistent labor and dedication to the profession.

 How can tourists experience the “lantern culture” in Hoi An?